7targets/partners/docs/_others/privacy-policy.md

 A Web beacon is an invisible file located on a Web page that is used to track a visitor’s navigation of a Website.
 The Web beacon may communicate with your computer to determine, among other things, whether you have been to a page on our Website before or viewed a particular online advertisement.
 A cookie is a small data file saved on your computer by a Website that you visit.
 7Targets uses cookies to identify return visitors to its Website.
 You can set your browser to warn you before accepting cookies, and you can choose to refuse cookies by turning them off in your browser.
 You do not need to enable cookies in your browser to visit our Website.
 An embedded link is a link to a Web page that may be located in an email you receive from us.
 If you click on an embedded link, we may collect information about the interaction that follows, and this information could be connected to your identity.
 If you do not want us to collect information about the links you click, you can opt to receive text-based emails or you can choose not to click links in an email from 7Targets.

+__D.
+Disclosure regarding information received from Google APIs__

+7Targets use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

+__E.
+Google User Data__

+If you choose to connect a Gmail account to 7Targets, while creating the Assistant, we will ask you to grant 7Targets application permissions to access your Gmail account.
+These permissions are necessary to sustain the functionality of our Services.
+In particular, we will need to access yo send emails on your behalf as well to detect replies to emails that have been sent via 7Targets.

+Our servers only store emails that you have sent via 7Targets and any responses you have received to those emails so we can detect replies, classify them, and provide access to them in your 7Targets account.
+All data obtained via Gmail API is available in your 7Targets account.

+Also, we will store your authentication token and account email address and name.
+This data will be securely stored to be used by 7Targets to provide you with the Services (including but not limited to logging into your account, sending emails via the 7Targets platform, accessing emails you sent, and viewing replies you received to these emails).
+Under no circumstances will this data be voluntarily shared with any third parties; 7Targets could only provide this information to legal authorities upon their lawful request.
+Should you choose to disconnect your Gmail account or decide to close your account, any information from Google that is stored on our servers will be removed permanently.

+At 7Targets, we do not use data obtained from our customers (from their Google accounts) for advertising purposes; this includes personalized, re-targeted, and interest-based advertising.

+Our employees, contractors, and any human, in general, are not allowed to access your personal information, including the data obtained via Google API.
+We could access user data only after obtaining the user's affirmative agreement.
+We may need access to the user data to resolve a support issue, provide advice on service usage or provide any other help, requested by the user.
+Also, we can access such information when/if necessary for a security investigation or comply with applicable laws.

 __3. USING THE INFORMATION WE COLLECT__
 The information we collect is used to provide services to Customers, a Visitor’s experience on this Website, configure marketing and outreach programs, compile anonymous statistics for the purpose of improving the Website, track the number of times advertisements and emails are viewed, correspond with potential new customers (subject to their consent), and update services on a periodic basis.